ValveSoftware/SteamVR-for-Linux/README.md

 An Ubuntu-packaged version of this driver can be found in the "SteamVR Experimental Graphics" PPA at https://launchpad.net/~kisak/+archive/ubuntu/steamvr

+Note: The PPA has not been updated with Index Audio support.
+An update will land early next week once testing is completed.

 **If using this PPA, make sure a conflicting PPA like oibaf or padoka are not installed.**

 To setup "SteamVR Experimental Graphics" run: